genomicsITER/cirdb/README.md

 </ul>

 ## Who should I contact for requesting access to the data?
-Requesters should contact genomica[at]iter[dot]es for requesting access to the data.
+Requesters should contact <b><i>genomica[at]iter[dot]es</i><b> for requesting access to the data.
 Designated delegates of this collaborative effort will review the requests.
 Within a few days, an email with the instructions for data downloading will be obtained in response.

 Please, be aware that delays in obtaining a response with the instructions for downloading are expected during particular periods of the year.